 Medicaid health plans: For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Please review the UnitedHealthcare Community Plan website and your state’s site for the latest applicable information.
 If no state-specific exceptions apply, traditional UnitedHealthcare plan guidelines will apply.

 Virtual visits for 24/7 urgent care

-With Virtual Visits, you can talk to a health care provider online, 24/7 for urgent care needs, like seasonal flu, allergies, pink eye and more.
-Urgent care visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and other partners.
+With Virtual Visits, you can talk to a health care provider online 24/7 for urgent care needs, like seasonal flu, allergies, pink eye and more.
+Urgent care visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and others.

-For Medicare Advantage and Medicaid members, you can continue to access your existing virtual visit benefits offered through one of our designated partners without cost-sharing.
+For Medicare Advantage and Medicaid members, you can continue to access your existing Virtual Visit benefits offered through one of our preferred telehealth partners without cost-sharing.

 Take care of your emotional health